 Though we all hope for the best, it's always better to be prepared for the worst.
-Talk to your doctor about any measures you can take just in case, for example, anepinephrine injector (e.g., EpiPen), or taking anantihistamine like Diphenhydramine (e.g., Benadryl).
+Talk to your doctor about any measures you can take just in case, for example, epinephrine injector (e.g., EpiPen), or taking an antihistamine like Diphenhydramine (e.g., Benadryl).
 Make sure to buy these medications before leaving for your trip to China as it is difficult to find them after your arrival.

-8. Try to explain about the disease to the doctor.
+8. Try to explain the disease to the doctor

-Celiac disease often have symptoms such as abdominal pains or cramps, vomiting, flatulence, fatigue, heartburn, nausea, or pain in the chest or back after meals.
+Celiac disease often has symptoms such as abdominal pains or cramps, vomiting, flatulence, fatigue, heartburn, nausea, or pain in the chest or back after meals.
 As it is less common than in the US and Europe, Chinese doctors can easily misdiagnose it as a heart attack.
 When you experience similar symptoms, you should doubt whether it's from gluten sensitivity.
-After getting to the hospital, try to explain your disease to the doctor: I have celiac disease (乳糜泻: rǔmíxiè).
+After getting to the hospital, try to explain your disease to the doctor: I have celiac disease.

 9. Be adventurous